Richard’s Blog

 So if you find a rare bottle of whiskey, how are you to know if it’s worth purchasing for the purpose of consumption?
 That’s where we hope to offer what little assistance we can.
 Matt and I aren’t exactly rolling in dough so this will not be a regular part of our reviews but we’ll do it whenever we get the opportunity.

 To kick us off we thought we talk a wonderful whisky from Compass Box called The Spice Tree.
 There is an unfortunate story behind why this great whisky is no longer in production.
-I’m not going to reproduce the sad tale here but if you are interested further information can be found here (in the “Past Whiskies” section).
+I’m not going to reproduce the sad tale here but if you are interested further information can be found on the interwebs (used to be on Compass Box’s website but they’ve revamped it).

 The Spice Tree